sematext/docs/docs/logagent/output-filter-accesswatch.md

 ```

-Run logagent with your config:
+Run Logagent with your config:
 ```
 logagent --config logagent-example-config.yml
 ```